 - When the pasta sheet is at the desired thickness, cut it in half using a knife.
 One one half add 1 teaspoon of filling, leaving a space of about 2 fingers in between.

-- Using a corrugated wheel (or a ravioli cutter), cut in between the filling and along the top and bottom to create the ravioli.
+- Using a fluted wheel (or a ravioli cutter), cut in between the filling and along the top and bottom to create the ravioli.
 Reuse the scraps to make more pasta sheets.

-- As soon as you have the finished ravioli, it is important to lay them on a well floured surface so they won’t stick at the bottom.
+- As soon as you have the finished ravioli, it is important to lay them on a large baking sheet lined with parchment or wax paper, well floured, so they won't stick at the bottom.

-- In a medium pot over low/medium heat, add the olive oil, the minced onion, the chopped carrot, and garlic clove.
-Cook until golden, then add the tomato sauce.
+- In a medium pot over medium heat, add the olive oil, the minced onion, carrot, and garlic clove.
+Cook until golden, then add the tomato puree.

 - Adjust with salt and pepper, and add the basil leaves.

-- Let cook on low for about 30 minutes or until desired thickness, stirring every now and then.
-Remove garlic whole.
+- Cook on low heat, partially covered, for about 30 minutes or until desired thickness, stirring every now and then.

 Cooking Ravioli and Plating: